noodlecollie/v2mp/V2MP.md

 When performing a write to a port's mailbox, the program may indicate that the write does not yet result in a complete message.
 This is referred to as an "uncommitted" write, and usually occurs if the program needs to write the complete message over the course of multiple processor instructions.

 The program may conversely indicate that it has finished writing a complete message, which is referred to as a "committed" write.
 Immediately after a committed write, the device's mailbox is no longer considered writeable, and the program must query the state of the port to determine when it is writeable again.
-After a committed write, the point at which the port's mailbox becomes readable or writeable again is contolled by the attached device.
+After a committed write, the point at which the port's mailbox becomes readable or writeable again is controlled by the attached device.

 ### State